rubberduck1467/roboSim/reasoning.md

 *   I would like to have an optional graphical component.
 *   We will not use SDL callbacks since we would like to use SDL as an optional graphical component.

+## Math
+* Momentum is used instead of acceleration to reduce calculations and hopefully work better with collisions.